 What is the developmental basis of a very good sense of self, independent yet easily empathic?
 A well-enabled sense of self avoids habitual and extreme egoism.
 Egoism expresses, ironically, disabled self sense.
 How goes developmental avoidance of egoistic personality, resulting in strong, constructive self efficacy with very good empathy?

 I make notes offline to a variably larger extent than writing online (let us hope).
 I sometimes put here what interests me during the day to have online (daynotes), and postings are part of a piecemeal journal toward actualizing a large-scale project (or Project) already largely realized, yet

 X amount of force in a depth of water may cause a serene flow where that same amount of force in shallow water causes a frenzied flow (same energy; less space for it to flow in).
 The frenzied energy of a young mind (having a relative thinness of neural connectivity for given available energy) may be serene in later years, as the older mind (so rich in density of associativity) is actually doing more with given energy than the younger mind can, but far less overtly, maybe appearing passive to youth.
 The attention span of the young mind may be very episodic; its listening shallow, where the much-older mind may seem passive (even inattentive) when such a mind is deeply receptive.

 Saturday, April 10, 2010

-Someone was talking annoyingly about “neediness” a few days ago, and it got me thinking more about need vs. desire, as I’ve been assuming I’d focus on desire for the “living fruitfully” part of the “conceptuality…” project, but I haven’t dwelled in writing with my presumed sense of difference between need and desire.
+You were talking annoyingly about “neediness” a few days ago, which got me thinking more about need vs. desire, as I’ve been assuming I’d focus on desire for the “living fruitfully” part of the “conceptuality…” project, but I haven’t dwelled in writing with my presumed sense of difference between need and desire.
 So, I’ve done that today.

 -- gary e. davis --- 8:06 PM